jhswartz/rk3229/README.md

      This approach does not rely on any software that was shipped on your device's onboard flash memory.

-     *This will not work for devices that have onboard NAND flash, as neither mainline U-Boot nor mainline Linux have support for the Rockchip NAND controller.*
+     *This will not work for devices that have onboard NAND flash instead of an eMMC, as neither mainline U-Boot nor mainline Linux have support for the Rockchip NAND controller.*

      - [U-Boot + Linux Installation (eMMC)](EMMC-INSTALL.md)
      - [U-Boot + Linux Installation (SD/MMC)](SDMMC-INSTALL.md)